thecraigoneill/planet_LB/README.md

 pip install planet_LB

-See the ipynb for usage and examples.
+See the ipynb for usage and examples, and some 1D and 2D benchmarks.

 Here's an example of the cooling of a thrust model: